-Bleeding Audio is an indie documentary, currently in post-production, that tells the story of the drastically changing music industry through an all-access look at The Matches’ history and recent reunion.
+Bleeding Audio is an indie documentary that tells the story of the drastically changing music industry through an all-access look at The Matches’ history and reunion.

 In December 2013, The Matches humbly gathered for breakfast to catch up with one another.
 That morning, they realized that 2014 would mark the 10 year anniversary of their first record, E.Von Dahl Killed the Locals–the one that started it all.
 After a lot of reminiscing, the band decided to rerelease their record on vinyl, and you know what, to celebrate with one little reunion show–because come on, it’s been 5 years since the band broke up, who’s gonna remember some alternative band from that long ago?